 The ALCF’s data storage system is used to retain the data generated by simulations and visualizations.
 Disk storage provides intermediate-term storage for active projects, offering a means to access, analyze, and share simulation results.
 Tape storage is used to archive data from completed projects.

-The ALCF has two GPFS file systems for bulk data storage:
+The ALCF has Lustre file systems and GPFS file systems for data storage:

 - mira-fs0: resides on 16 DDN SFA12Ke storage arrays that each contain 560 3TB SATA hard drives for a total of 8,960 disk drives with a total capacity of 26.8 PB raw storage (approximately 19.2PB usable) and a maximum aggregate transfer speed of 240 GB/s as measured by IOR

 - mira-fs1: resides on 6 DDN SFA12Ke storage arrays that each contain 560 3TB SATA hard drives for a total of 3,360 disk drives with a total capacity of 10.1PB raw storage (approximately 7.2PB usable) and a maximum aggregate transfer speed of 90 GB/s as measured by IOR

 Cooley, all mount these file systems avoiding the need to copy files from one file system to another for different purposes.

 Projects are mapped to the file system that best matches their storage and performance needs.

 Mira, Cetus, and Vesta have been decommissioned.
 For additional details and instructions on how to transfer data, please visit: https://www.alcf.anl.gov/support-center/miracetusvesta/decommissioning-mira